-The Fedora Policy Locator will implement the Policy Locator interface.
-It will retrieve the policy or set that is effective for a given context resource.
-It will search the tree for the closest parent with a policy property and return that XACML.
-It will also resolve internal URI references from policy sets at the request of the PDP, looking in the workspace by policy URI.
+The Fedora Policy Finder implements the JBoss XACML PolicyFinderModule interface.
+It retrieves the policy or set that is effective for a given context resource, and searches the tree for the closest parent with a policy property and returns that XACML.
+It also resolves internal URI references from policy sets at the request of the PDP, looking in the workspace by policy URI.